Some are proactive, taking matters into their own hands. Others like to have layers of protection between themselves and their tenants.

 This landlord purchases a new home, and decides to make her old home into a rental.
-Great decision!
-But stop!
-Unless you get professional assistance, you can make some costly mistakes!
+Great decision—unless you don't get professional assistance.
+In that case, you can make some costly mistakes.

 This landlord hires the cheapest manager he can find, then requests a reduction or concession.
 He undermines the manager at every turn, introducing himself to the tenant and telling the tenant to call him if there are any problems.
 He handles his own repairs, but on his schedule.

-This landlord researches management companies, makes her decision and relinquishes all responsibility for the rental, preferring to pay a management company to take on the headaches of chasing rent, handling repairs, making the tenant feel welcome without approving every requested maintenance, and dealing with the occasional eviction.
+This landlord researches management companies, makes her decision, and relinquishes all responsibility for the rental.
+This type prefers to pay a management company to take on the headaches of chasing rent, handling repairs, and making the tenant feel welcome without approving every requested maintenance or dealing with the occasional eviction.